• Skip to primary navigation

 • Going back to the dough, add the milk or the double cream or butter milk, (whatever you want to use or have) to the flour (if using milk, warm it up slightly if you are using double cream or butter milk make sure this are at room temperature and not straight from the fridge).

 • Using your hands and fingers combine the flour with the rest of the ingredients until you get a dense dough.
-If it is too dense for your liking add more liquid, one tbsp at the time until you are happy with the dough viscosity.
+If it is too dense for your liking add more liquid, one tablespoon at the time until you are happy with the dough viscosity.
 Cover and allow to rest for 10-15 min.

 • Preheat the oven at 200°C or 400 F and line 2 oven trays (I used pizza trays) with parchment paper.